Updated: Jun 28

 Our beauty on the outside tells our story.
 You know what I mean.
-When you meet a sister for the first time, there is an undeniable connection.
-It feels like your souls have known each other's for a long time so you see her and she sees you too.
-In that moment there is vulnerability, and grace with so much beauty to have the courage to peer into the depth so you get to see each other's hearts.
-When you notice the lines beside her eyes from the laughter He has given her to enjoy life on this side of eternity, that squinted up all that joy from uncontrollable belly laughs.
+When you meet a sister for the first time, and there is an undeniable connection.
+It feels like your Souls have known each other for a long time so, you see her and she sees you too.
+In that moment there is vulnerability, and grace with so much beauty to have the courage to peer into the depth to see each other's hearts.
+Then you notice the lines beside her eyes from the laughter Love has given her to enjoy on this side of eternity.
+Life's goodness that squinted up all that joy from uncontrollable belly laughs.
 Or you may see the wisdom that her face beholds revealing her pain or sorrow, that she now carries to help others through their hurt places.
 Women this is our beauty!
 It is in the quiet places of reflection.
 Beauty is in the scars and wounds from brokenness.
 It can be seen in that little crooked grin that shows up, when underneath lies a glimpse of a full on smile pushing through, that desperately wants to be seen.

 God says that a gentle, quiet spirit is of most worth, rather than a woman's outer adornment (1 Peter 3:3-4.)
 So, why do we insist on changing how God made us instead of working on being gentle and kind as women?
 For each of us, this answer will vary.
 Honestly, I do see that the value we place on beauty is about our faith.
 We are to teach the younger women to love God and the beauty created in each of them.
 When we want to change our appearance to suit what we think beauty is, we may be telling the younger generation the opposite of honoring our own intrinsic value.

 Intrinsic beauty is believing God and trusting you were made purposely the way you are.